Introduction to Statistics

 Count-Min Sketch

 Count-Min Sketch is a hash structure.
-When an equivalence query contains a = 1 or IN query (for example, a IN (1, 2, 3)), TiDB uses this data structure for estimation.
+When processing an equivalence query such as a = 1 or an IN query (for example, a IN (1, 2, 3)), TiDB uses this data structure for estimation.

 A hash collision might occur since Count-Min Sketch is a hash structure.
 In the EXPLAIN statement, if the estimate of the equivalent query deviates greatly from the actual value, it can be considered that a larger value and a smaller value have been hashed together.
 In this case, you can take one of the following ways to avoid the hash collision: